jacobmstein/cs1302-phased-list/README.md

 	 * not have to go back and fix as many style errors and/or comments; and
 	 * have a better understanding of how your class works.

-1. Implement `LinkedStringList` (Suggested Deadline: Tuesday, Mar 9th):
+1. Implement `LinkedStringList` (Suggested Deadline: Monday, Oct 11th):

    - [ ] Write the code for the default constructor.
 You will likely need to introduce instance variables into the class to keep track of object state.
 This